jaydools/Build-a-Bouq/Capstone Proposal.md

 ## Nice-to-haves

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

+### Current considerations

+How to deal with store inventory
+---> Do they need to host inventory data on my server?
+------> can they send inventory data instead so its only get request?

+API Key
+---> How do I make one?

+Users
+---> Can this be the responsability of client? (as Build a Bouq is only for stores, users are stores responsability)